embrace-io/embrace-docs/docs/product/permissions.md

 Users have full control over all organization settings, full access to all projects, and full edit access to user & team permissions.

-Examples of what the Admin can configurable:
+Examples of what the Admin can configure:

 - Jira integration
 - Webhook